jri/dm3-time/README.md

 DeepaMehta 3 Time Plugin
 ========================

-Adds timestamps to documents and provides a "By time" search mode.
+Adds timestamps to documents and provides a "By Time" search mode.

 Requirements